-4.9 How does a user import a workspace?
+4.9 How does a user import experiment and workspace?

-Users can import workspaces by selecting Your work >> Workspace Options >> More Options and then selecting Import option as shown below Figure 4-29.
+You can import only an exported workspace, import experiments and workspaces by first selecting Your work and then selecting the Import option as shown in Figure 4-29.

 Figure 4-29: Select Import option in Your work window